jahbolero/blockchain-ethereum/README.md

 ### How it works

-`1.
-Transactions are created when an upvote or downvote is made.`
+1. Transactions are created when an upvote or downvote is made.

-`2.
-"Create a block" function will copy currently existing transactions and add it to its transaction list.`
+2. "Create a block" function will copy currently existing transactions and add it to its transaction list.

-`3.
-"Consume Random Block" will randomly select a block to process and add to the chain.
-The remaining pending blocks will disappear and the transactions that aren't processed will remain "floating" awaiting for another block to take them.`
+3. "Consume Random Block" will randomly select a block to process and add to the chain.
+The remaining pending blocks will disappear and the transactions that aren't processed will remain "floating" awaiting for another block to take them.